The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

-Authentic yakitori (Japanese-style grilled chicken skewers) and a cosy ambience come together at Shirokane Tori-tama.
-Diners who’d like to watch the chefs work should request for a seat at the bar counter, where they’ll get a view of the chefs cooking and skewering a medley of delicious kushikyaki (Japanese-style skewered and grilled meats and vegetables).
+Authentic yakitori (Japanese-style grilled chicken skewers) and a cosy ambience come together at Shirokane Tori-Tama.
+Diners may watch the chefs at work by requesting for a seat at the bar counter, where they’ll get a view of the chefs cooking and skewering a medley of delicious kushiyaki (Japanese-style skewered and grilled meats and vegetables).

 Song Fa Bak Kut Teh (New Bridge Road)